How do the Astros, Dodgers move on from the Game 2 insanity?

 The Dodgers looked to be golden with closer Kenley Jansen on the mound protecting a 3-2 lead in the ninth.
 But Jansen surrendered a solo homer to Marwin Gonzalez, and the Dodgers finally coughed one up after going 98-0 when leading after eight innings this year.

 The Astros, conversely, appeared to be in trouble after scoring a total of two runs in the first 16 innings of the series.
-Then, suddenly, they broke loose for four home runs in 13 plate appearances, and they were a joyous, hugging and (in Carlos Correa's case) bat-flipping portrait in euphoria.
+Then, suddenly, they broke loose for four home runs in 13 plate appearances, and they were a hugging and (in Carlos Correa's case) bat-flipping portrait in euphoria.

 So could there be an emotional carryover when the teams meet Friday night in Game 3 at Minute Maid Park?
 Is this a wave the Astros can continue to ride now that they've returned to the comforts of home?